cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/third-party.rst

 .. highlight:: json

-**Prebuilt JARs:** In a case where you'd like to use prebuilt third-party JARs (such as a JDBC driver) as a plugin, you will need to create a JSON file to describe the JAR.
+**Prebuilt JARs:** In a case where you'd like to use pre-built third-party JARs (such as a JDBC driver) as a plugin, you will need to create a JSON file to describe the JAR.

 For information on the format of the JSON, please refer to the sections on